Rutland and Melton (UK Parliament constituency): History

-The constituency was first contested in 1983.
-It has been considered a safe Conservative seat since its creation, continuing to elect a Conservative with a significant margin even with the 1997 national swing towards the Labour Party.
-Sir Alan Duncan did not stand for re-election in 2019.
+The constituency was considered a safe Conservative seat throughout its existence, electing a Conservative with a significant margin even with the 1997 national swing towards the Labour Party.
+Sir Alan Duncan held the seat from 1992 to 2019, when he was replaced by Alicia Kearns.

+Further to the 2023 Periodic Review of Westminster constituencies, the seat was abolished for the 2024 general election, with its contents distributed as follows: